 The ISO will issue a market notice which will disclose the date and time that requests will be accepted for each of the steps 10-13.
 Each of these steps must be completed sequentially (e.g., step 10 must be completed before completing step 11).
 Any requests received prior to the date and time indicated in the market notice related to each step will not be honored.

-In accordance with ISO Tariff Section 40.6.2.2.3, Other Import Capability Information Postings, the ISO will post the holder and their MW allocation of import capability on each branch group following the completion of Step 13 of Exhibit A-3 and all subsequent bilateral transfers thereafter.
+In accordance with ISO Tariff Section 40.6.2.2.3, Other Import Capability Information Postings, the ISO will post a regularly updated list of import capability holders and the MW quantity of import capability held by each entity at the branch group level following the completion of Step 13 of Exhibit A-3 and all subsequent bilateral transfers thereafter.
 These bilateral transfers will be posted to the CAISO website on a monthly basis per Exhibit A-3 and will also be available in CIRA real time.
+The ISO will also post the aggregate import capability usage at the branch group level after each year ahead and month ahead final resource adequacy validation.

 Maximum Import Capability